angular/angular-cli/docs/design/analytics.md

 Any change to analytics should most probably include a change to this document.

-## Pageview

-Each command creates a pageview with the path `/command/${commandName}/${subcommandName}`.
-IE.
-`ng generate component my-component --dryRun` would create a page view with the path `/command/generate/@schematics_angular/component`.

-We use page views to keep track of sessions more effectively, and to tag events to a page.

-Project names and target names will be removed.
-The command `ng run some-project:lint:some-configuration` will create a page view with the path `/command/run`.

 ## Dimensions and Metrics

 Google Analytics Custom Dimensions are used to track system values and flag values.
 These